 3) Keep Warm

 Carpal tunnel syndrome can worsen in the cold- the freezing weather can actually make your symptoms worse and bring you severe pain.
 To help keep stiffness and pain at bay, it is important to wear gloves during the winter.
 Another great tactic to keep your hands and wrists warm is to bring hand warmers with you when you are heading outside into the cold.
 That way, you’re staying warm and helping relieve your carpal tunnel symptoms.
 It’s a win-win!

 Another technique to significantly assist with relieving the pressure of your pinched nerves is to wear a splint.
 A wrist splint helps keep your wrist in a straight, neutral position.
 Since carpal tunnel symptoms are most frequent during the evening and night hours, wearing a splint at night can be very helpful.
 Many of those who have experienced carpal tunnel syndrome wear their split during flare-ups, and while at work if repetitive motions are required.

 Schedule an Appointment for Carpal Tunnel Treatment at JAG-ONE Physical Therapy

 In many cases, relief from carpal tunnel syndrome is most easily found with the help of a physical therapist.
 At JAG-ONE Physical Therapy, our physical therapists are experienced in treating carpal tunnel syndrome and a variety of other hand and wrist conditions, as well as conditions affecting many parts of the body.
-Our staff is devoted to promoting the wellbeing of our patients at our many office locations across New York, New Jersey, and Staten Island.
+Our staff is devoted to promoting the wellbeing of our patients at our over 100 office locations across New York, New Jersey, and Staten Island.
 To make an appointment with one of our specialists and find relief from carpal tunnel syndrome, please contact us today!